railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

-The system of 'Corporate Intelligence' will also be highly useful to system implementers who, after studying the requirements, have to formalize a company's processes to put them into operation in Open ERP.
+The system of 'Corporate Intelligence' will also be highly useful to system implementers who, after studying the requirements, have to formalize a company's processes to put them into operation in OpenERP.

-Examples of process
+Examples of Process
 -------------------

 To understand the aims of the system of Corporate Intelligence (process)